UPDATED ON: 15/03/2022

 At Luker Chocolate, every day we set out and strive to grow based on our higher purpose: to make the world a better place, by helping other companies create purpose-driven products, using our chocolate as a tool for change.
 This future and change that we dream of begins in the cocoa-producing regions of Colombia, from where we grow the best Cacao Fino de Aroma.
 But we didn’t want to stop there.
-That’s why, a few years ago, we decided to put all our strength into the Colombian countryside to offer real solutions.
+That’s why, a few years ago, we decided to put all our strength into the Colombian countryside to offer real solutions and full transparency.
 That’s where “The Chocolate Dream” was born.

 The challenge is enormous.
 In Colombia, cocoa is produced in 27 of the 32 departments, resulting in great geographical dispersion in terms of production and a number of barriers for producers and their families.
 In addition, Colombia’s main cocoa-growing regions have historically been zones of armed conflict, illegal mining, drug trafficking, etc.; and unfortunately, many still are today.
 Despite obstacles appearing time and again along the way, our dream is even greater.
 We know that we cannot do it alone and that the key to achieving our goal is teamwork.
-It is only in through teamwork that we will be able to make “The Chocolate Dream” stop being just a dream.
+It is only through teamwork that we will be able to make “The Chocolate Dream” stop being just a dream.

 A clear reflection of the union and joint efforts is the Cocoa, Forests and Peace initiative, a public-private project aimed at promoting zero-deforestation production models that favour the protection and restoration of forests in the cocoa supply chain, but also contribute to building peace in our country.